beeminder/road/tutorials/beebrain.md

 internal consistency is critical for other components of the Beeminder's Javascript library.
-An exception to this is the `roads` object, which can be edited externally, followed by a call to {@link beebrain#reloadRoad()}.
+An exception to this is the `roads` object, which can be edited externally, followed by a call to {@link beebrain#reloadRoad}.
 This forces the beebrain object to reprocess the goal with the new road and update its output and internal state.

 Finally, if one wants to directly change the current road matrix for